DFINITY-Education/web-development/module-2.md

 ()
 ```

-This command runs the `setup()` function in `Main.mo`, which instantiates the Balances, App, and Governor canisters and initializes them with starting values.
+This command runs the `deployBalances()` function in `Main.mo`, which instantiates the Balances, App, and Governor canisters and initializes them with starting values.

 The `public` functions in `Main.mo` allow us to interface with our `web_development` canister.
 As a result, these are the methods you should call in the command-line interface to test your implementation.